 The El Dorado County Office of Education’s Charter Career Prep (CCP) program provides an enriched, hands-on learning culture that develops innovative learners to compete in an ever-changing world.
 Robotics naturally lends itself to these goals, and the CCP Robotics Team has certainly demonstrated the success of the program’s educational mission for students.
 The CCP team recently won the prestigious San Joaquin Delta VEX Robotics Competition, the coveted Tournament of Champions title, and the Excellence Award for the most well-rounded Robotics program.
 The CCP Robotics then advanced to the quarter finals at the 2017 California State High School Championship in San Jose, California.
 “We are so proud of our students,” noted Kym Wilkinson, Assistant Principal.
 “It is a huge accomplishment to be considered one of the best overall robotic teams in California.”

 The Robotics program is part of a larger Maker Space elective program that introduces students to mechanical and structural engineering, computer programming, and design through applied learning.
 Seniors Tom Ostby and Kalen Nelson, along with their teammates, combined their strengths and interests to build the Vex Robot that won regional and statewide recognition.
 “If the first time you try to build something and it doesn’t work, keep trying,” Tom stated, noting that perseverance is an important skill to learn quickly.
-“We’ve rebuilt the robot so many times to correct design/programing flaws, but it’s paid off in the end.”
+“We’ve rebuilt the robot so many times to correct design/programming flaws, but it’s paid off in the end.”
 The team members designed their robot to be durable and effective.
 This proved beneficial during competition, as the robot did not experience any broken parts.
-Students wrote more than 600 lines of programing code as part of the design process, including several autonomous functions.
+Students wrote more than 600 lines of programming code as part of the design process, including several autonomous functions.

 A major element of the program’s engaging curriculum emphasizes that all students are both college and career-ready.
 The Charter programs offer a unique Advanced Education program that allows students to concurrently enroll in high school and Folsom Lake College.
 Advanced Education shortens the time it takes to earn a college degree, and courses are free to high school students.
 “We provide a rich program that helps students also experience success in college at the same time,” Principal Fred Mier noted.